Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 Made fruits start at a random location, made some adjustments for player convenience/visibility, fixed a bug with endGame() and replay, and made mouseDragged() not end the game due to an error.

+## 5/29/24

+Worked on a splatter shape for the fruits, and worked on making splatter a compatible method with all fruits, depending on the color.

 ## GROUP MEMBER 2 - Eva